kiboschool/programming1-week-1-exercises/README.md

-# Instructions
+# AC Load Estimator

+How much power do you need in order to keep people cool?

-Write a program to build an AC unit load estimator.
+Write a program to estimate the power needed for an AC unit.
 Your program should get input from the user, use the formula to calculate the horse power, then print the horsepower.

 Calculate AC load with this equation: